-It’s been tough for a multitude of reasons.
-None of them is because I’m usually a big meat eater.
-As it happens, I’ve been called a ‘vegan food enthusiast’ on more than one occasion.
+I’m doing Veganuary and it’s been tough for a multitude of reasons.
+Not because I’m usually a big meat eater - as it happens, I’ve been called a ‘vegan food enthusiast’ on more than one occasion.

 What I have found tough is that I also took myself off bread, potatoes, rice, pasta and meat or dairy alternatives, save for one blowout each week.
 This blowout is where I’ve tried as many of the new vegan-friendly meals hitting restaurants across the UK.

 At least the age of the burger is done.
 I praise the name of the advocates for choice in plant-based food.
 And the rise of the watermelon at the front and centre of a meal is something I’d like to see continue.
 The remainder of vegan options are invariably carb-heavy and I much doubt I’ll be able to look at another chickpea curry when this month is over.